sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/unity-sdk.md

 - `LoadInterstitial/ShowInterstitial`, `LoadRewarded/ShowRewarded`, `LoadBanner/AttachBanner/DestroyBanner` -- format-specific helpers.
 - `GetTelemetryTraces()` and `GetTransparencyProofs()` -- backing collections for debugger overlays or custom diagnostics.

-> **Paid events:** BYO integrations rely on the publisher's own network payouts, so Unity exposes only the sanitized `OnAdEvent` stream today.
-Managed demand will re-enable standardized paid events in a future release.
+> **Paid events:** BYO integrations rely on the publisher's own network payouts, so Unity exposes only the sanitized `OnAdEvent` stream.
+Contact support if you need standardized paid event exports.

 ---